heartbeat-sh/heartbeat.sh/README.md

 A shell script client for [heartbeat.sh](https://heartbeat.sh)

 ## Usage
-To set up the environment for the heartbeat script, run `source setup.sh your-subdomain`.
+To set up the environment for the heartbeat script, run `source setup.sh {your-subdomain}`.
 You might want to add this line to your profile.

 If you've run the setup, you can send heartbeats to heartbeat.sh with `./heartbeat.sh name [warning-timeout] [error-timeout]`.